Jonghwanshin/CarND-LaneLines-P1/writeup.md

 RANSAC polynomial fitting

 This function inputs an edge image from canny edge detection and results the left and right lane lines from input image.
 I assumed that a curved line can be expressed with 2nd-order polynomial, which can also be expressed to a x^2 + bx + c =0.
 Therefore, I used RANSAC algorithm with 2nd-order to estimate the coefficients of the polynomial.
+I also added polynomial regression as safety measures for RANSAC algorithm.
 This process is applied to the left and right line edge to find both road boundaries.

 ```python
 from sklearn.linear_model import RANSACRegressor